 invites ITU-R

-1 to continue studies on digital techniques in HF broadcasting with the purpose to revise the RF protection ratio values for analogue and digitally modulated emissions in the HF broadcasting service as described in the Annex to this Resolution;
+1 to continue studies on digital techniques in HF broadcasting with the purpose to revise the RF protection ratio values for analogue and digitally modulated emissions in the HF broadcasting service as described in the Annex to this Resolution.

-2 to report the results of these studies to the World Radiocommunication Conference 2007.

 ...

 Reasons: Resolution 517 was revised by WRC-15; invites ITU-R 2 of Resolution 543 (WRC-03) is outdated.